Husk

 Introducers

-For Husk to use a certificate for encryption, it has to be authenticated - meaning, that the user id of the certificate (usually an email address) is indeed the user id of the key holder of said certificate.
+For Husk to use a certificate for encryption, it has to be authenticated - meaning the user id of the certificate (usually an email address) is indeed the user id of the key holder of said certificate.

 This authentication can only be done by humans, but once it's done, its result can be shared.